stephenslab/susieR/README.md

 you can be confident that one of the variables has a non-zero coefficient, but they are too correlated to be sure which one.

-The package is developed by Gao Wang, Matthew Stephens and other members of the [Stephens Lab](http://stephenslab.uchicago.edu/) at the University of Chicago.
-Please see DESCRIPTION file for a full list.
+The package is developed by Gao Wang, Peter Carbonetto, Yuxin Zou, Kaiqian Zhang, and Matthew Stephens from the [Stephens Lab](http://stephenslab.uchicago.edu/) at the University of Chicago.

 This is very much work in progress.
 Please
 [post issues](https://github.com/stephenslab/susieR/issues) to ask